 - 1. Embodies the highest ethical standards in the role of academic leader; - 2.
 Nurtures leadership in the department to enhance programs and goals; - 3.
 Provides a communication link between and among the faculty and the other levels of administration: - 4.
 Acts as an intermediary between faculty and administration; - 5.
 Serves as the advocate for the faculty and the department; - 6.
 Works with faculty and personnel to set goals to develop external funding objectives to support instruction, and research; - 7.
 Involves faculty and other relevant constituents in broad decision making and planning through ongoing consultations; - 8.
 Represents the department both within the university's administrative and governance structures and externally with professional and community groups; - 9.
-Initiates operational policies within the department for discussion, approval, and implementation; - 10.
-Enforces faculty responsibilities while at the same time protecting faculty rights and privileges including academic freedom and tenure; - 11.
+Initiates operational policies within the department for discussion, approval, and implementation: - Enforces faculty responsibilities while at the same time protecting faculty rights and privileges including, but not limited to, faculty concerns and grievances, academic freedom, and tenure; - 11.
 Establishes effective working relationships with the non-academic portions of the university to facilitate departmental operations and to promote university-wide policies and practices within the department.